1) Can I bring my family member(s) to Ireland?

 – An Irish citizen living or intending to live in Ireland

-– EU-citizen living or intending to live in Ireland
+– An EU citizen living or intending to live in Ireland

-– UK- citizen living or intending to live in Ireland
+– A UK citizen living or intending to live in Ireland

 – A critical skills employment permit holder